GautierBlandin/software-craftmanship/project-structure.md

 ## Example

-Here is a (simplified) example project structure
+Here is an example project structure

 ```
 .